aphyr/partitions-post/README.markdown

 href="http://blog.cloudflare.com/todays-outage-post-mortem-82515">In response
 to a DDoS attack against one of their customers</a>, their operations team deployed a new firewall rule to drop packets of a specific size.
-Juniper's FlowSpec protocol propagated that rule to all CloudFlare edge routers, but then--
+Juniper's FlowSpec protocol propagated that rule to all CloudFlare edge routers--but then:

 > What should have happened is that no packet should have matched that rule
 > because no packet was actually that large.
 What happened instead is that the
 > routers encountered the rule and then proceeded to consume all their RAM
 > until they crashed.

-Recovering from the failure was more complicated by routers which failed to reboot automatically, and inaccessible management ports.
+Recovering from the failure was complicated by routers which failed to reboot automatically, and inaccessible management ports.

 > Even though some data centers came back online initially, they fell back over
 > again because all the traffic across our entire network hit them and
 > overloaded their resources.

-CloudFlare monitors their network carefully; the ops team had immediate visibility into the failure.
-However, coordinating globally distributed systems takes is complex, and calling on-site engineers to find and reboot routers by hand takes time.
-Recovery took 30 minutes to begin, and was complete after an hour of unavailability.
+CloudFlare monitors their network carefully and the ops team had immediate visibility into the failure.
+However, coordinating globally distributed systems is complex, and calling on-site engineers to find and reboot routers by hand takes time.
+Recovery began after 30 minutes, and was complete after an hour of unavailability.

 ### Juniper routing bug